 The Labradoodle's history is a relatively recent one compared to many purebred dog breeds.
 The Labradoodle was first intentionally bred in the 1980s in Australia by Wally Conron, who aimed to create a guide dog suitable for people with allergies.
 He crossed a Labrador Retriever with a Standard Poodle, hoping to combine the Labrador's gentle temperament and trainability with the Poodle's hypoallergenic coat.
 The result was a breed with the potential to be an ideal guide and service dog while being allergy-friendly.

-Labradoodles are typically categorized as a member of the "Designer Dog" group, a term used to describe intentionally crossbred dogs.
-They are not officially recognized by major kennel clubs, such as the American Kennel Club (AKC) or the United Kennel Club (UKC), but they have gained popularity worldwide.
+Labradoodles are typically categorised as a member of the "Designer Dog" group, a term used to describe intentionally crossbred dogs.
+They are not officially recognised by major kennel clubs, such as the American Kennel Club (AKC) or the United Kennel Club (UKC), but they have gained popularity worldwide.

 Labradoodles come in various sizes, thanks to the diversity in Poodle sizes (standard, miniature, and toy) and the range of Labrador Retriever sizes.
-Standard Labradoodles can weigh between 50 to 65 pounds and stand 21 to 24 inches tall at the shoulder.
-Miniature Labradoodles are smaller, weighing around 30 to 45 pounds and standing 17 to 20 inches tall.
-Toy Labradoodles are the smallest, weighing 15 to 25 pounds and standing about 12 to 16 inches tall.
+Standard Labradoodles can weigh between 22.6 to 29.4 kilogrammes and stand 53.3-60.9 centimetres tall at the shoulder.
+Miniature Labradoodles are smaller, weighing around 13.6 to 20.4 kilogrammes and standing 43.1 to 50.8 centimetres tall.

 In terms of appearance, Labradoodles tend to have a friendly and intelligent expression.
 They often inherit the Labrador's sturdy build and the Poodle's refined features, resulting in a balanced and attractive appearance.

 Labradoodles are known for their high energy levels, especially during puppyhood and adolescence.
-Most Labradoodles start to mellow out and exhibit a calmer demeanor around 2 to 3 years of age.
-However, individual temperament and behavior can vary.
+Most Labradoodles start to mellow out and exhibit a calmer demeanour around 2 to 3 years of age.
+However, individual temperament and behaviour can vary.

 The choice between a Labrador and a Labradoodle depends on your specific needs and preferences.
 Labradors are purebred dogs with predictable characteristics, while Labradoodles offer a mix of Labrador and Poodle traits, including low-shedding coats.
 If allergies or shedding are a concern, a Labradoodle might be a better choice.

 Labradoodles often inherit the Labrador's friendly and outgoing temperament, which can make them appear calmer than some Poodles.
-However, individual personalities vary, and factors such as training and socialization also play a significant role in a dog's behavior.
+However, individual personalities vary, and factors such as training and socialisation also play a significant role in a dog's behaviour.

 Labradoodles are known for their friendly and affectionate nature, making them excellent companions and family pets.
 They are intelligent and trainable, which can make them suitable for various roles, including therapy and service work.